ntutic/json_scrapy/docs/topics/settings.rst

     }

 The default headers used for Scrapy HTTP Requests.
-They're populated in the :class:`~scrapy.downloadermiddlewares.defaultheaders.DefaultHeadersMiddleware`.
+They're populated in the :class:`~jscrapy.downloadermiddlewares.defaultheaders.DefaultHeadersMiddleware`.

 .. caution:: Cookies set via the ``Cookie`` header are not considered by the
     :ref:`cookies-mw`.
-If you need to set cookies for a request, use the :class:`Request.cookies <scrapy.Request>` parameter.
+If you need to set cookies for a request, use the :class:`Request.cookies <jscrapy.Request>` parameter.
 This is a known current limitation that is being worked on.

 .. setting:: DEPTH_LIMIT